GSCQ Editorial Board

 Green Schools National Network

-Cynthia (Cyndy) Merse is the Content Manager for the Green Schools National Network, managing the organization’s newsletter, blog, social media, and Catalyst Quarterly content.
+Cynthia (Cyndy) Merse is is Director of Communications for Green Schools National Network (GSNN), managing the organization’s publications and editorial content.
 She is also owner of MerseCreative, a freelance writing and consulting business based in Knoxville, TN.
 Prior to joining GSNN and starting her own business, Cyndy worked for the U.S. Environmental Protection Agency where she gained experience in research, data analysis, communications and outreach, and program development.
-She worked on several high-level, national scale projects that concerned children’s environmental health and healthy school environments including 1) the Schools Chemical Cleanout Campaign, a voluntary program that promoted responsible chemical management in K-12 schools and 2) developing a set of guidelines and a model program for state school environmental health programs.
+She worked on several high-level, national scale projects that concerned children’s environmental health and healthy school environments including the Schools Chemical Cleanout Campaign, a voluntary program that promoted responsible chemical management in K-12 schools, and developing a set of guidelines and a model program for state school environmental health programs.
 Cyndy obtained her Bachelors Degree in Chemical Engineering from Vanderbilt University and a Masters Degree in Environmental Policy and Planning from Ohio University.

 David Sobel, M.Ed.

-David Sobel is Senior Faculty in the Education Department at Antioch University New England in Keene, NH and he consults and speaks widely on child development and place-based education.
-He has authored eight books and more than 60 articles focused on children and nature for educators, parents, environmentalists and school administrators in the last 25 years.
-He is the author of Beyond Ecophobia, Place-based Education, Childhood and Nature: Design Principles for Educators and Wild Play: Parenting Adventures in the Great Outdoors.
-His most recent book is Nature Preschools and Forest Kindergartens: The Handbook for Outdoors Learning published by Redleaf Press.
+David Sobel is a Professor Emeritus in the Education Department at Antioch University New England in Keene, New Hampshire.
+He consults and speaks widely on child development, place-based education, and nature-based early childhood education.
+He has authored eight books and more than 70 articles focused on children and nature for educators, parents, environmentalists, and school administrators.
+In 2007, he was identified as one of the Daring Dozen educators in the United States by Edutopia magazine.
+He is a member of the Children and Nature Network Advisory Board and the Nature-based Learning Research Group.